Thursday, 15 January 2026

 written in: Tigalari (Tulu) was used for writing Vedic texts in Sanskrit, Kannada (ತುಳು), Malayalam (തുളു) ... spoken in: Karnataka, north Kerala

-Andaman islands, Assam, *Bihar, *Goa, Jammu & Kashmir, Karnataka, *Kerala, *Maharashtra, *Manipur, *Punjab, *Rajasthan, Sikkim, *Uttar Pradesh, West Bengal
+Andaman & Nicobar islands, Arunachal Pradesh, Assam, Bihar, Gujarat, Himachal Pradesh, Jammu & Kashmir, Karnataka, Kerala, Madhya Pradesh, Maharashtra, Meghalaya, Odisha, Rajasthan, Sikkim, Tamil Nadu, Tripura, Uttarakhand, West Bengal